Trial

 Trials of medical malpractice cases often take 1-2 weeks.
 For adult plaintiffs specifically, in most cases, you have to be at the trial the entire time.

 Before the trial, we will prepare to present your case.
 As with your deposition, we will meet to prepare you to testify.
 Your testimony at trial will look different than your deposition testimony.
 The opposing lawyer asked most or all of the questions at your deposition.
-At trial, we will ask you questions first, which is called direct examination.
-Then, the opposing lawyer gets to ask you questions as part of cross-examination.
+At trial, we will ask you questions first, called direct examination.
+Then, the opposing lawyer gets to ask you questions during cross-examination.

 We will also prepare direct examinations of our other witnesses, assemble the documents we will introduce into evidence, and create cross-examinations for the defense witnesses.